Zhongyun-Huang/Zillow_Scrapper/README.md

 ## Usage
 * Go to terminal, run "python zipcode.py"
 * Follow instructions on the screen: "Please enter your two zipcodes for comparison (separated by a comma): "
+* The scrape.py will be called by the zipcode.py to extract real-time property information on Zillow.